kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 #### Integration tests are hard to debug

-The last reason that having only integration tests (without any unit tests) is an anti-pattern is the amount of time spent to debug a failed test.
+The last reason why having only integration tests (without any unit tests) is an anti-pattern is the amount of time spent to debug a failed test.
 Since an integration test is testing multiple software components (by definition), when it breaks, the failure can come from *any* of the tested components.
-Pinpoint the problem can be a hard task depending on the number of components involved.
+Pinpointing the problem can be a hard task depending on the number of components involved.

 When an integration tests fails you need to be able to understand why it failed and how to fix it.
 The complexity and breadth of integration tests make them extremely difficult to debug.
 Again, as an example let's say that your application only has integration tests.
 You run them and get the following result.